newnix/nxes/README.md

 All of these operations work on signed 64-bit integers, there's not currently any bounds or sanity checking on the inputs, so use with care if you need such large values in your interactive shell scripts/sessions.

+### Additional examples
+Under the `examples/` directory are some files that should be of particular interest in both showcasing the capabilities of this shell as well as syntax highlighting for {n,}vi{,m}.

+	* examples/esrc.haahr
+		- Paul Haahr's annotated startup configuration, included primarily for historical reasons, as many of the functions used won't apply to the overwhelming majority of potential users.

+	* examples/esrc.newnix
+		- My personal, evolving startup configuration.
+I'll try to keep it well annotated to make it even easier to follow along

+	* examples/nxes.vim
+		- Vim syntax file, should be installed to `~/.config/vim/syntax/nxes.vim` or a similar location, use `set ft=nxes` to activate

 ## Installation
 The installation process should be relatively straightforward, though I've had some issues with undefined types